LSE Students' Union: Activism

 In 1969, a "Free LSE" was organised at ULU in response to the suspension of lecturers Robin Blackburn and Nick Bateson.
 The radical tradition of the Union continued in the 1970s.
 However, in 1971 there was a reaction against the student activism of the previous 5 years.
 It was seen as a major swing against the student activism of previous years, but after his term ended the Union returned to its previous status albeit far less activist.
 The banner of the Students' Union in the early 1980s stated "Arm the workers and students – Education is a right not a privilege".
 Occupations of LSE occurred throughout the 1980s, including the 1983 occupation to secure the LSE Nursery.
-The name of the lead officer of the Union was changed from 'President' to 'General Secretary' during this period to show solidarity with striking miners.
+The name of the lead officer of the Union was changed from "President" to "General Secretary" during this period.
+In 1984 the Students' Union passed a resolution supporting the National Union of Mineworkers which included a payment to families of those on strike.
+The General Secretary, Edward Lucas, resigned claiming that such a payment would be "ultra vires".
+Following the subsequent by-election, David Jackson succeeded Edward Lucas as General Secretary, declaring "We've won this election after one week's campaigning, these miners have been fighting for their jobs for eight months, now we can give them the support we voted for and they deserve...".
+The issue was resolved through a benefit concert whose proceeds were donated to miners' families.
 Meanwhile, Raising and Giving (RAG) Week activities were set up by future New Zealand MP Tim Barnett in the same period.

-In 1986, LSE students occupied the Old Building for 7 days, to protest against LSE investment in South African companies supporting the apartheid regime, following a decade of earlier such occupations and protests on US campuses.
+In 1986, LSE students occupied the Old Building for seven days, to protest against LSE investment in South African companies supporting the apartheid regime, following a decade of earlier such occupations and protests on US campuses.
 When the riot police attempted to storm the building, the students left immediately en masse without confrontation, marching to South Africa House to protest outside the Embassy, leaving the police at the Old Building in confusion.

 In 1989, the Students' Union elected Winston Silcott, one of the Tottenham Three who were originally convicted of the murder of PC Keith Blakelock during the Broadwater Farm riot, as Honorary President as a protest against miscarriages of justice.
 Silcott was released when the evidence used to convict him was found to be unsafe, but the Students' Unions decision led to national press attention and a large amount of hate mail, including death threats sent to officers, that led then General Secretary Amanda Hart to go into hiding.